 This is from Oliver Byrne’s work(a digital version can be found at c82.net/euclid).
 About 180 years ago he made use of colored print and made a phenomenal contribution.

-That should bring a question: Now that we have digital displays that gets refreshed 60 times every second, what more can be done?
+That should bring a question: what can be done with digital displays that gets refreshed 60 times every second?

 The usual answer is to record a video.
 Which dictates a rhytym, isolates fragments, strains potential participation and often turns ridiculous under production costs.
 Surely films are awesome but their teaching of technical material is not the strong aspect.